nadia-humbert-labeaumaz/nadia-humbert-labeaumaz.github.io/content/english/about.md

     content : "I want to effect a positive impact through my work and other endeavours.

-    My dream is to combine my passions and knowledge in science, business and software to achieve this purpose."
+    My dream is to combine my passions and knowledge in business, science and software to achieve this purpose."

   # tab item loop
   - name : "Approach"